patmoore/grandperspective/docs/README.txt

 - PowerPC/Intel processor

   This version of the application has been released as a Universal Binary.
-This was possible because I had access to a machine that can build these.
-However, I cannot yet build Universal Binaries from my own machine; donations to support the required upgrade are greatly appreciated :-).
+Doing so is actually a bit of a hassle for me, as I cannot build Universal Binaries from my own machine; donations to support the required upgrade are therefore greatly appreciated :-).
 You can find out how to make a donation on the GrandPerspective website.

   Many thanks to Martin Kahr who has been making Universal Binaries available for earlier releases of GrandPerspective.
 Also thanks to Craig Hughes who initially helped me to make the source code Intel-compatible.

-- Mac OS X, 10.2 or higher
+- Mac OS X, 10.3 or higher

 * CONTENTS